 Lorawan is a low-power IoT solution, composed of LORA radio technology and enables an open, reliable and economical network setup.
 In contrast, IoT is a licensed LTE radio technology that offers low latency, high security and a high price.
-Lorawan is the data interconnection protocol developed in 2015 by Lora Alliance to provide a low-power interconnection solution for battery-powered devices.
+Lorawan is the data interconnection protocol developed in 2015 by Lora Alliance to provide a wireless network solutions boston ma for battery-powered devices.

 The LORA and Lorawan protocols represent a variety of IoT solution protocols used to accelerate the digital transformation of the public sector.
 This paper provides a comprehensive comparative study of technologies that serve as efficient solutions for connecting smart, autonomous, and heterogeneous devices.
 Here, we meet the LORAs and Lorawans in the category of the wireless wide area network technologies that have to cover large regions and require little power and low bandwidth, also known as LPWA networks or LPWAN (Low Power Wide Area Network).

 The Lorawan communication protocol is defined by the LORA Alliance and it is a non-profit technology alliance.
 It is with more than 500 members committed to facilitating the widespread deployment of Low Power Wide Area Networks (LPWANs) for IoT and the development and promotion of Lorawan as an open standard.
 Lorawan is supported by the Alliance one of the fastest-growing technology alliances with over 500 member companies (as of 2018) committed to enabling the large-scale deployment of low power wide area networks (LPWA) for the Internet of Things (IoT) and Machine-to-Machine (M2M) in smart cities and industrial applications.
 LORA’s mission is to standardize how LPWA networks can be deployed around the world to enable the Internet of Things, IoT, machine to machine, M2M, smart cities, industrial applications, etc.